This recipe for Frozen Yogurt Trail Mix Bars is easy to customize and makes a perfect healthy snack or breakfast for both kids and adults!

 **EDITED TO ADD: For an updated version of this post, with photos and instructions for the bite-sized version of these bars pictured above, please check out this post: Frozen Yogurt Bites!**

 I used bananas and strawberries that I already had in the freezer in mine.
-I just pulled them out, chopped them up and threw them in the yogurt…but I think fresh fruit would work just fine.
+I just pulled them out, chopped them up and mixed them in the yogurt, but I think fresh fruit would work just fine.
 I also chose to use half plain yogurt and half flavored.
 If you want them sweeter, you could use all flavored.

 Just mix, spread and freeze.

-Edited to add: You can also make these bite-sized by using ice cube trays like these:
+Edited to add: You can also make these bite-sized by using ice cube trays:

 Spoon into ice cube trays, freeze, then pop out with a knife and store in a a tupperware container in the freezer.

 Do these look good to you?!
 Please share them with your friends and family via Pinterest, Twitter and Facebook!